Discrimination and Discriminatory Harassment

 Under special circumstances, the principal administrator may waive the time limits, when doing so serves the purposes of this policy.
 The principal administrator will document the reasons for such a decision and convey the information, in writing, to the complainant and the accused.

 Retaliation against anyone reporting a harassment issue is strictly prohibited.
 Reprisals or retaliation against any person reporting discrimination and harassment or bringing a complaint of discrimination and harassment will not be tolerated, whether or not the complaint is ultimately judged to be consistent with the criteria determining harassment.
 Keene State College reserves the right to discipline individuals who engage in any activity determined to be retaliatory.

 Intentionally false claims of discrimination and harassment will not be tolerated.
 No complaint will be considered false solely because it cannot be corroborated.

 Keene State College reserves the right to discipline members of the College community who intentionally bring false complaints of discrimination and harassment.
 If evidence is presented that exonerates an individual who had been found responsible for engaging in harassing behaviors, Keene State College will take action to restore the status of that individual, including removing documentation about the original complaint from his or her personnel file.

-The Vice President for Student Affairs, the Vice President for Academic Affairs, the Vice President for Finance and Planning, and the Director of Human Resources shall submit a confidential annual report to the President by June 30 of each academic year.
-This report will list all informal and formal discrimination and harassment complaints received and describe their outcomes as well as all requests for training or information about discrimination and harassment, but it will not include information which identifies the complainant or accused.
-The purpose of this report is to identify possible patterns of inappropriate behaviors and to identify campus needs for information and training.
+Responsible administrators will provide reports of each incident as described.
+The Director of Human Resources and the Chief Officer for Diversity and Multiculturalism will prepare an annual summary to be reviewed by the President.
+It should list all informal and formal discrimination and harassment complaints received, the general nature of the concern, and outcomes or continuing status.
+It will not include information which identifies the complainant or accused.
+The purpose of this report is to identify possible patterns of inappropriate behaviors and to identify campus needs for information, education, training, and policy changes.